MissLadyPandas/Health-Assistant/README.md

 4. Large file handling:
 Test: Opened and saved a large text file.
-Result: The application handled the large file without crashing.
+Expected Result: The application was not tested to handle the large file without crashing.
-Conclusion: The test passed, the application can handle large files without issues.
+Conclusion: The test was not conducted, no large files available for testing.

 5. Special characters and formatting:
 Test: Entered special characters and various text formatting in the text editor.
 Result: The content was displayed and saved correctly.
 Conclusion: The test passed, the application handled special characters and formatting correctly.

-Overall, the Health Assistant application passed all the validation tests, showing that it works correctly for various input values and text file operations.
-Any issues encountered during testing were addressed and fixed in the final version of the application.
-Screenshots of successful test cases are included in the supplementary documentation.
+Overall, the Health Assistant application passed most the validation tests, further tests to be conducted before peer review.
+Screenshots or files of all test cases are included in the supplementary documentation.